History

 A brick building from the second half of the 14th century was erected in the southern part of the inner ward.
 It was built of stones and bricks, had dimensions of 9.3 x 28.2 meters, walls 1.2 meters thick and a single-track system, with three rooms in the ground floor.
 The shorter walls of the building were facing east and west, which provided good sunlight for the long southern wall.
 Two of the ground floor chambers: eastern and western, had the same dimensions, which were 6.9 x 8.4 meters.
 The middle room measuring 6.9 x 6.6 meters, was probably a transitional entrance room.
 At this part there was an external annex with dimensions of 2.4 x 3.6 meters.
 Most probably the building was two-story, because even the partition walls were of considerable thickness, and a small annex next to the southern wall could serve as a staircase.
 It is also possible that the central part of the building was higher than the side ones, forming a kind of tower.
 The façade of the building from the courtyard side could be decorated with glazed bricks, frequently found during archeological research.

 The tower house was erected in the northern part of the complex from local stones on a quadrangle plan measuring 12×13 meters.
 It was located on the left side of the entrance to the inner ward, probably using the hollow of the older moat for foundation of the basement level.
-At that time, the medieval court had to be in ruin, because its building material was also used to build the tower.
+At that time, the medieval manor had to be in ruin, because its building material was also used to build the tower.
+From the outside, the tower was supported from the north by two massive buttresses located at an angle.
+The entrance was on the north side.
+Above it, at the height of the first floor, there was a machicolation supported by three stone consoles.
+It probably had defensive functions, while the projection on the western facade probably served as a latrine, as it was located above the moat.
+The interior of the tower was originally single-space on each floor.
+It had a vaulted basement and three or four above-ground floors, the lower two of which were also covered with vaults.

 Current state

-To this day, only a late medieval tower house called Arian Tower has survived from the medieval court, rebuilt and enlarged in the early modern period by the addition of a staircase.
+To this day, only a late medieval tower house called Arian Tower has survived from the medieval manor, rebuilt and enlarged in the early modern period by the addition of a staircase.
 At present, the Ariańska Tower houses the Commune Center of Culture, the Regional Museum, the Smithery Museum, the Municipal Library, the Agrotourist Information Point and the café.

 bibliography: